Mermin-Wagner physics, (H,T) phase diagram, and candidate quantum spin-liquid phase in the spin-1/2 triangular-lattice antiferromagnet Ba8CoNb6O24: NQR and NMR Measurements

 In Figs.~\ref{3}(b) and \ref{3}(c) we show as functions of temperature the NMR spin-lattice relaxation rates, also denoted $1/^{93}T_1$, measured at the frequency of the spectral peak.
 A sharp maximum is clearly visible at every applied field.
 The general trend is that the peak value of $1/^{93}T_1$ increases strongly with field up to $\mu_0 H \approx 0.5$ T, before decreasing more slowly up to fields beyond $H_s$.
 We have verified (data not shown) that such a relaxation peak is also present when measured at different frequencies in all spectra, which indicates very strongly that this form of behavior is intrinsic.
 The temperature at which the peak appears, marked by the arrows in Figs.~\ref{3}(b) and \ref{3}(c), varies systematically with the field, increasing to $T_m \approx 0.35$ K at $\mu_0 H = 1.20$ T before falling monotonically to zero at $H = H_s$.

-In the presence of an applied field, which causes an explicit breaking of the continuous spin symmetry, the Mermin-Wagner theorem is no longer applicable and a real magnetic order is induced, even in 2D, until it is suppressed by thermal fluctuations.
-Thus we ascribe the peak in $1/^{93}T_1$ to a real magnetic ordering transition occurring at temperature $T_m$.
-We comment that the magnetic transition in Ba$_3$CoSb$_2$O$_9$ was also reported on the basis of the peak in $1/T_1$~\cite{Brown2015}, although in this material the order sets in at 3.8~K at zero field due to interlayer (3D) coupling.
+A pure Heisenberg model in an applied magnetic field retains a rotational symmetry about the field axis.
+However, the Ba$_8$CoNb$_6$O$_{24}$ system has crystalline anisotropies and spin-orbit coupling in addition to possible experimental misalignments, as a result of which it is realistic to take the field as an explicit breaking of the continuous spin symmetry.
+In this event, the Mermin-Wagner theorem is no longer applicable and a real magnetic order is induced, even in 2D, until it is suppressed by thermal fluctuations.
+Thus we ascribe the peak in the NMR $1/^{93}T_1$ to a real magnetic ordering transition occurring at temperature $T_m$, below which the ordered phases have an anisotropy gap.
+The magnetic transition in Ba$_3$CoSb$_2$O$_9$ was also reported on the basis of the peak in $1/T_1$~\cite{Brown2015}, although in this material the order sets in at 3.8~K at zero field due to interlayer (3D) coupling.
 At $H = 0.52$ T, we find a curious double-peak structure, which by the same reasoning should be associated with a second characteristic temperature scale.
 At $H = 0.88$ T, the lower temperature appears not as a peak but as a second sharp drop, occurring around $T = 0.06$ K at the lower end of a plateau in the relaxation rate.
 As one of these forms evolves into the other, our ascription of a second temperature scale, $T_x$, to a weak feature in the $\mu_0 H = 0.66$ T data is very tentative.
 At 1.01 T, the feature and hence $T_x$ has clearly vanished.